Are you planning your first trip to Hawaii and want some helpful Hawaii travel tips? Find out things no one tells you

 1. Best Maui Vacation Packages are at Costco

 When you’re planning a trip to Maui, make sure to shop around for the best Maui deals.
 Do this before booking anything!

-While the cheapest time to visit Hawaii is during shoulder season (mid-April to June in the Spring and September to mid-December in the Fall), that can be a tricky time for families who have school-age kids.
+While the cheapest time to visit Hawaii is during shoulder season (mid-April to June in the Spring and September to mid-December in the Fall), that can be tricky for families with school-age kids.

-We’ve found some awesome Costco Maui vacation packages that included free car rentals and other perks.
+We’ve found some awesome Costco Maui vacation packages that include free car rentals and other perks.

-I recommend checking out Costco Travel first to see what hotels and condos that are partnered with.
+I recommend checking out Costco Travel first to see what hotels and condos they are partnered with.
 We take that information and price check on our own to see which is cheaper.

 2. You Can Day Trip to Maui

 While it’s really best to plan a trip to Maui that’s at least 7 days, you can totally do a whirlwind tour by island hopping from another Hawaiian island.

 If you’re going to do this, try to get one of the first flights in the morning and one of the last flights in the evening.
 This will help maximize your limited time.

-I suggest making your ultimate list of what to do in Maui and then narrow it down to just 1 or 2 items.
+I suggest making your ultimate list of what to do in Maui and then narrowing it down to just 1 or 2 items.

 You won’t be able to do all the Maui activities in a day, especially if some are half-day or full-day adventures.